Southern Europe: CIA World Factbook

-In addition, Andorra, Gibraltar, Portugal and Spain are classified as "Southwestern Europe", while Albania, Bosnia and Herzegovina, Bulgaria, Croatia, Montenegro, North Macedonia, Romania, Serbia and Turkey (the part west of the Bosporus) are described as located in "Southeastern Europe".
+In addition, Andorra, Gibraltar, Portugal and Spain are classified as "Southwestern Europe", while Albania, Bosnia and Herzegovina, Bulgaria, Croatia, Kosovo, Montenegro, North Macedonia, Romania, Serbia and Turkey (the part west of the Bosporus) are described as located in "Southeastern Europe".

 EuroVoc

 EuroVoc is a multilingual thesaurus maintained by the Publications Office of the European Union, giving definitions of terms for official use.
-In the definition of "Southern Europe", the following countries are included:
+In the definition of "southern Europe", the following countries are included: